systeminit/si/app/docs/src/roadmap/index.md

 Want to influence the road map?
 [Learn more about how to work on System Initiative](../explanation/working-on-si.md).

+## Provider Coverage (In-development)

+We are extending our supported providers starting with Azure and Google Cloud.
+These new providers will be available during Q4 2025.

+## AI Authoring (In-development)

+We are adding the ability for our AI Agent to be able to author schemas and functions.
+This will allow users to be able to create their own customizations to schemas using natural language.
+This will be available during Q4 2025.

 ## Job specific interface (Generally Available)

 We are adding a more purpose-built job specific user interface for interacting